lonesurv1vor/CavesOfQudArchipelagoRandomizer/README.md

   * ExtraLocationLevels: Additional levels beyond the recommended level for starting the main quests included in checks (and received stat ups)
   * TrapPercentage: The percentage of filler items replaced by traps
+* Ingame options:
+  * Show popups or not when receiving items or traps
+  * Allow traps to be triggered in settlements or not
+  * Let traps trigger again or not after loading an earlier game state or starting a new character
+  * DeathLink (currently only as ingame option, can be changed any time)
+  * Show AP debug output or not

 # Current state and known problems